-Her practice uses a range of media including digital and analogue photography, installation, video, light and shadow.
-She is well-known for her 'post-photographic' installations in which simple materials (papier-mâché spheres, glass bowls and goblets, light and shadow) are employed to invoke the logic of photography without the use of traditional photographic prints.
-She also exhibits found photographs, as in the series Under a Steel Sky, in which her collection of amateur snapshots from the 1950s resembles Robert Frank’s, The Americans.
-Her work engages issues of authenticity and the desire for truth.
-Research interests
+Susan's practice uses a range of media including digital and analogue photography, installation, video, light and shadow.
+She is well-known for her 'post-photographic' installations: simple materials (glass and metal bowls, light and shadow) invoke the logic of photography without the use of traditional photographic prints.
+She also works with found photographs, as in the series Under a Steel Sky, in which amateur snapshots from the 1950s resemble Robert Frank’s, The Americans.